 China to buy at least US$17 billion in US agricultural products annually, White House says

-The purchase commitment was made during meetings between US President Donald Trump and Chinese President Xi Jinping last week, the White House said.
+The purchase commitment was made during meetings between US President Donald Trump and Chinese President Xi Jinping last week.

 WASHINGTON: China has committed to purchasing at least US$17 billion of US agricultural products in 2026, 2027 and 2028, the White House said in a fact sheet released on Sunday (May 17).

-The commitment was made during meetings between US President Donald Trump and Chinese President Xi Jinping last week, the White House said.
+The commitment was made during meetings between US President Donald Trump and Chinese President Xi Jinping last week.

 The US$17 billion figure does not include the soybean purchase commitments China made in October 2025, the White House said.